A tour inside Palmerston North Police Station

 The building can accommodate 290 staff with about 140 people now working there.

-To create a more attractive and comfortable work environment, the building design featured an open-plan office with more natural light and could accommodate more people, the spokesperson said.
+To create a more attractive and comfortable work environment, the building design featured open-plan offices with more natural light and could accommodate more people, the spokesperson said.

 “By enabling people to work within the station comfortably, we have created better communication and team spirit.”